How To Automatically Shut Down Your Windows XP Computer

 It’s been said, “Not owning a computer is the most secure computer.”
 While that’s true, we need to take steps to keep our computer secure.

 As a general rule, I like to shut my computer off when I’m away from it for long periods of time.
 That includes going out for the day or night, as well as going to sleep.
 Sometimes it’s hard to remember to shut it off.
-So in this article I’ll show you a way to shut your Windows XP computer off automatically.
+So in this article I’ll show you a way to shut your Windows XP computer off automatically without some kind of external shutdown clock program for XP.

 Windows XP comes with a program called shutdown.exe and is located in your system32 folder which typically resides under C:\Windows or the main folder where Windows XP was installed.